Patient contact

 If you require psychological support but are not receiving any medical care from RLHIM please speak to your GP about local psychological therapy services within your borough.

-Please note we are not an emergency service and therefore if you feel you cannot keep yourself safe or your risk escalates to high/crisis levels, and you require urgent help, please contact your GP for an emergency appointment or attend your nearest A&E department.
+Please note that we are not an emergency service.
+If you feel that you cannot keep yourself safe and you require urgent help, please contact your GP for an emergency appointment or attend your nearest A&E department.

 You can also call the Samaritans Helpline on 116 123 or your local mental health support line within your borough for further support.

 The RLHIM is also a teaching hospital.
-From time to time other healthcare professionals may observe in outpatient clinics as part of a training course.
-We will always ask your permission for students to sit in during your consultation.
-You do not have to have students present if you would prefer not to.
+From time-to-time other healthcare professionals such as students or clinical and health psychology doctoral trainees may work within our team as part of their clinical placement or course.
+All psychology trainees are supervised by our qualified practitioners.
+We will always ask your permission for working with one of our trainees or for students to sit in during your consultation.
+You do not have to consent to this, if you would prefer not to.

 Service location